 Oatmeal Breakfast Balls

 Remove from the blender, and roll the ingredients into balls.
-I rolled mine into balls a little smaller than a golf ball and got about 24 balls.
+I like to roll them into golf ball sized balls.

 Oatmeal Breakfast Balls